2026-2027 TUGSA Executive Board & Staff

 STAFF ORGANIZER

-Jolie served on the Stewards Council, the Contract Research Team, and as Director of Organizing on the ’24-’25 Executive Board while completing her MFA in Playwriting.
-Her experience as a Teaching Assistant made clear that being a graduate worker at Temple means holding an inherent role within the union and the collective bargaining process.
-As co-Lead Negotiator in the fight for a fair contract, she is excited to organize alongside members to make that role visible across the graduate community, embracing both the collective responsibility it demands and the genuine joy to be found in claiming it.
+Jolie served on TUGSA’s Stewards’ Council, Contract Research Team, and the 2024-’25 Executive Board while completing her MFA in Playwriting, and continues fighting for graduate workers as co-Lead Negotiator in the campaign for a fair contract.
+Her experience as a Teaching Assistant made clear that being a graduate worker at Temple is inherently inseparable from the union.
+She is excited to continue organizing alongside TUGSA members to foster both the collective responsibility that meaningful change demands and the genuine joy to be found in claiming our role in the process.

 -